yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/xyhull2.png){: .center-image }

 Note that the algorithm requires bounds on the variables.
-If YALMIP fails to extract any explicit bounds from the model in the root-node, the code will almost always terminate and an error message will be displayed.
-Addionally, the tighter the bounds are, i.e., closer to the final optimal value, the better the envelope approximation will be.
+[BMIBNB](/solver/bmibnb) extracts all explicit bounds in the model in the root-node and applies several tricks to improve these, and find implied bounds on variables for which no bounds have been supplied.
+THis might fail though, so you should always add as much information as possible, and possibly artificial bounds.
+The tighter the bounds are, i.e., closer to the final optimal value, the better the envelope approximations will be.

 ### Linear relaxation for polynomial problems